 The braking system of a car is extremely important, and how it is set up can have a huge impact on the car’s performance.
-Brakes are often thought to simply be what slows the car down, but anyone with racing experience and indeed driving experience knows that they play a vital role in cornering too.
-Even a small difference in the corners makes a massive difference over the course of a full race.
+Brakes are often thought of as simply the part that slows the car down, but anyone with racing experience and indeed driving experience knows that they play a vital role in cornering too.
+Even a small difference in the corners can make a massive difference over the course of a full race.

 A Practical Explanation

 A more practical explanation involves thinking of the bias as a measure of which set of wheels will lock up first.
 In the real world, when the brakes are applied, one of the sets of tires will lock up first.